2 mins TO READ

 The measurement and analysis of metrics is the foundation for optimizing your marketing funnel.
 This article will share the most important digital marketing metrics you need to measure to ensure your online success.

-The first of the online marketing metrics we are looking at are total visits.
+The first of the online marketing metrics we are looking at is total visits.

 You should be measuring the total number of visitors your website and landing pages are receiving.
 This provides you with the ‘big picture’ and gives you an idea of how good your digital marketing is at generating traffic.